mirzakopic/api-syncagent/docs/publish-resources.md

 ### Synchronization

 Even though the whole configuration is written from the standpoint of the service owner, the actual synchronization logic considers the platform side as the canonical source of truth.
-The Servlet continuously tries to make the local objects look like the ones in the platform, while pushing status updates back into the platform (if the given `PublishedResource` (i.e. CRD) has a `status` subresource enabled).
+The Sync Agent continuously tries to make the local objects look like the ones in the platform, while pushing status updates back into the platform (if the given `PublishedResource` (i.e. CRD) has a `status` subresource enabled).

 ### Local <-> Remote Connection

-The Servlet tries to keep sync-related metadata on the service cluster, away from the consumers.
+The Sync Agent tries to keep sync-related metadata on the service cluster, away from the consumers.
 This is both to prevent vandalism and to hide implementation details.

-To ensure stability against future changes, once the Servlet has determined how a local object should be named, it will remember this decision in the object's metadata.
+To ensure stability against future changes, once the Sync Agent has determined how a local object should be named, it will remember this decision in the object's metadata.
 This is so that on future reconciliations, the (potentially costly, but probably not) renaming logic does not need to be applied again.
-This allows the Servlet to change defaults and also allows the service owner to make changes to the naming rules without breaking existing objects.
+This allows the Sync Agent to change defaults and also allows the service owner to make changes to the naming rules without breaking existing objects.

 Since we do not want to store metadata on the platform side, we instead rely on label selectors on the local objects.
-Each object on the service cluster has a label for the remote cluster name, namespace and object name, and when trying to find the matching local object, the Servlet simply does a label-based search.
+Each object on the service cluster has a label for the remote cluster name, namespace and object name, and when trying to find the matching local object, the Sync Agent simply does a label-based search.

 There is currently no sync-related metadata available on source objects (in kcp workspaces), as this